nikestep/html-angular-validate/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add tests for any new or changed functionality.

-Before submitting a pull request, please run the tests to make sure you did not break any existing functionality:
+Before submitting a pull request, please run the tests to make sure you did not break any existing functionality and that your changes conform to the project style:

 ```shell
 npm test